swengorschewski/angular1-webpack-seed/README.md

 ```

 ## Production
-To bundle your application for production use the following command
+The following command will bundle your application for production.
 ```
 npm run build:dist
 # or